kubernetes/test-infra/boskos/README.md

 ## Other Components:

-[`Reaper`] will be look for inactive resource in free state but occupied (have not been updated for a long time) actively, and reset the stale resources to dirty state for the [`Janitor`] component to pick up.
+[`Reaper`] looks for resources that owned by someone, but have not been updated for a period of time, and reset the stale resources to dirty state for the [`Janitor`] component to pick up.
+It will prevent state leaks if a client process is killed unexpectedly.

 [`Janitor`] looks for dirty resources from boskos, and will kick off sub-janitor process to clean up the resource, finally return them back to boskos in a clean state.